VidCruiter Logo

 of active job seekers are likely to apply for a job if the employer actively manages its employer brand

-Interview software allows you to customize everything: the prep time, the questions, the length of responses, and whether or not applicants can re-record their answers.
-Test your interview to make sure the instructions make sense and confirm if you are setting realistic time expectations based on the types of questions you are asking.
+Interview software allows full customization: prep time, questions, length of responses, and if applicants can re-record their answers.
+Test your interview to make sure the instructions make sense and if you’re setting realistic time expectations based on the types of questions you’re asking.

 Study reports from your interviewing system to see what you can learn from them.
 They often include detailed descriptions of the status of each candidate, individual activity logs, the candidate’s rating compared to others, and more.
-Use this data to gauge progress.
+Use this data to gauge progress and improve your process.

-One-way interviews are still hotly debated despite widespread adoption.
+One-way interviews are still debated despite their widespread adoption.
 There are many myths surrounding video interviews.
-It’s always important to speak to the facts since there are many ways to implement one-way interviews.
+Speak to the facts since there are many ways to implement one-way interviews.

-Fact: Some argue that a self-paced interview can introduce hiring bias, especially the types of bias related to seeing the candidate.
+Fact: Some argue that a self-paced interview can introduce appearance biases.
 In actuality, self-paced interviews mitigate some of the biases that adversely affect diversity-identified groups.
 If your process is properly structured and your raters are trained correctly, a candidate’s video setup should not affect the ratings.

-By standardizing the questions and interview scorecards, keeping them competency-focused, and removing the interviewer, everyone is treated equitably, thanks to a proven process.
+By standardizing the questions and interview scorecards, keeping them competency-focused, and removing the interviewer, everyone is treated with greater equity.

-Fact: While it’s true that on-demand interviews remove the opportunity to interact with someone from the organization in the initial screening step, there’s no need to rely on recruiters to make a great first impression with candidates.
+Fact: While on-demand interviews remove the opportunity to interact with someone from the organization during initial screening, there’s no need to rely on recruiters to make a great first impression with candidates.

 Here are some ways to create a positive candidate experience using on-demand screening: